-Common Settings Choose the frequency of your backup, for example once per day.

-Enter your backup command.
-Usually, you have to use something like: Command where myusername is your account's user name (most probably the same you use to login to cPanel) and YourProfileID is the numeric profile number you want to use for your backup job.
+Common SettingsChoose the frequency of your backup, for example once per day.CommandEnter your backup command.
+Usually, you have to use something like: /usr/bin/php5-cli /home/myusername/public_html/cli/akeeba-backup.php --proWhere myusername is your account's user name (most probably the same you use to login to cPanel) and YourProfileID is the numeric profile number you want to use for your backup job.
 Do note the path for the PHP command line executable: /usr/bin/php5cli.
 This is the default location of the correct executable file for cPanel 11 and later.
 Your host may use a different path to the executable.
 If the command never runs, ask them.
 We can't help you with that; only those who have set up the server know the changes they have made to the default setup.